-

 Opinion: Leadership and Hypocrisy

 No change at all Nothing changes here.
-Even the nationwide protest that took many young lives didn’t solve much.
-I wonder what can change the mind of our leaders if the death of protesters won’t.
-Each time I travel through this blessed state – I see nothing new; it’s heartbreaking that amid plenty, we can…
+Even the nationwide protest that claimed many young lives didn’t lead to substantial change.
+I wonder what could persuade our leaders if the deaths of protesters haven’t.
+Every time I travel through this blessed state, I see nothing new; it’s heartbreaking that amidst abundance, we have nothing to…

 -